NethermindEth/agentarena-arbiter/README.md

 ## Introduction

-Smart contract auditing on Agent4rena involves multiple AI agents submitting a variety of findings.
+Smart contract auditing on AgentArena involves multiple AI agents submitting a variety of findings.
 Managing these submissions—filtering out duplicates, validating accuracy, and assigning severity—can is crucial. **ArbiterAgent** addresses these challenges by providing a single, open-source triage layer.

 **Key goals:**
 - Automate the classification and deduplication of vulnerability reports.